What are shellfish water protected areas?

 The European Water Framework Directive (2000/60/EC) has been transposed into Northern Ireland regulations through The Water Environment (Water Framework Directive) Regulations (Northern Ireland) 2017.
 The Water (Amendment) (Northern Ireland) (EU Exit) Regulations 2019 ensures that the Water Framework Directive (as transposed) and the various supporting pieces of water legislation continue to operate here after 1 January 2021.
 These supporting regulations are listed at Schedule 2 of The Water Environment (Water Framework Directive) Regulations (Northern Ireland) 2017.
 The Water Framework Directive (2000/60/EC), as amended by Directives 2008/105/EC, 2013/39/EU and 2014/101/EU, established a new integrated approach to the protection of the water environment.
 The Directive was transposed in Northern Ireland through the Water Environment (Water Framework Directive) Regulations (Northern Ireland) 2017.

 Within the River Basin Management Plan Structure, existing shellfish waters have now become Water Framework Directive Protected Areas, for the protection of economically significant aquatic species.

 DAERA proposes to align the timetable for the review of shellfish water designations with other River Basin Management Plan processes.
 These are reviewed every six years, which would not be sufficiently frequent, and so it is proposed that reviews are carried out every three years.

 All shellfish water protected areas will be assigned an environmental objective under the Regulations (through river basin management plans).
 The Food Standards Agency also classifies each bed individually under the Food Hygiene Regulations.

 Lists of shellfish water protected areas

-There are 10 shellfish water protected areas in Northern Ireland designated under the Water Framework Directive.
+There are 10 shellfish water protected areas in Northern Ireland.
 These are contained in the following lists: